 Publish a tutorial on this topic to the Core forums as per the instructions in your application acceptance message.

-Provide any tutorial assets (models, scripts, UI, etc) in an editable public game, and include the game link within the tutorial.
+Provide any tutorial assets (models, scripts, UI, etc) in Community Content or an editable public game, and include a link within the tutorial.

 Your work will be judged based on the Judging Criteria.

 The above link also contains important information about best practices and other topics.

 If you have any questions, then please visit the challenge board channels on the Core VIP Discord server.